trdroid/Google-App-Engine-Examples/_misc/setup/README.md

      --jvm_flag=FLAG            Pass FLAG as a JVM argument.
 May be repeated to supply multiple flags.

+<b> The command line tool for the App Engine is now setup </b>

 ### Install Google App Engine Plugins for Eclipse

+Eclipse IDE can be used to develop and deploy applications to the App Engine.

 https://developers.google.com/eclipse/